SageSELab/Magneto/README.md

 MAGNETO automatically analyzes if an app contains failure of specific type.
 This repo also contains the source code to the automated part, example resources to try MAGNETO.

-## Dependencies
-MAGNETO supports building the project via [poetry](https://python-poetry.org/).
-All required dependencies are listed in <code>pyproject.toml</code> under _tool.poetry.dependencies_.
-If using poetry, simply run <code> poetry install </code> to install dependencies.
-If poetry is not used, you can also install the dependency individually via <code>pip install</code>.

 ## MAGNETO Approach Overview:

 ![MAGNETO Approach Overview](https://github.com/SageSELab/Magneto/blob/main/images/MAGNETO-overview.png)